Remember the good ol’ days when GKP was awesome?

 There’s also the option to view data for different countries/territories.

-All this data is easily‐copyable (hit the “Copy” button) and pastes nicely into a Google Sheet.
+All this data is copyable (hit the “Copy” button) and pastes neatly into a Google Sheet.

 But where does this data actually come from?
 It isn’t data from Google Keyword Planner, right?

-According to Wordtracker, all data is derived from Wordtracker’s “huge database […] of literally billions of real searches by real people.”
+According to Wordtracker, it’s from their “huge database […] of literally billions of real searches by real people.”

 [Wordtracker Scout] uses the Wordtracker data set which is passed to us from a variety of third party sources such as second tier search engines.